 Fatal Racing (or Whiplash as it is also known) is one heck of a fun game.
 I would even go so far as it being the progenitor of such modern classics as Burnout or Tackmania.
 It's a shame that there was no sequel as it had the makings of a great franchise, but at least what we got was great.

 To download the game, follow the link below.
-This custom installer exclusive to The Collection Chamber uses DOSBox to bring the game to modern systems.
+This custom installer exclusive to The Collection Chamber uses the DOSBox Daum build of DOSBox to bring the game to modern systems.
+3Dfx version also supported.
 Manual included.
-Tested on Windows Windows 10.
+Tested on Windows 10.

 Fatal Racing (Whiplash) is © Gremlin Interactive